Company Facts & Milestones

 - 2019 User-defined functions added to KRIS Macro Factor Sensitivity

-- 2019 New version of KRIS Non-Public Firm Model
+- 2019 New version of the KRIS Non-Public Firm Model was launched

 - 2018 Troubled Company Index® trademark granted

-- 2018 Recognized as a category leader in the Chartis Report, Technology Solutions for Credit Risk 2.0 2018
+- 2018 Kamakura was recognized as a category leader in the Chartis Report, Technology Solutions for Credit Risk 2.0 2018

-- 2016 Bond data and CDS data added to KRIS
+- 2016 Bond data and credit default swamp volumes and other data added to KRIS

 - 2012 Kamakura Senior Research Fellow Jens Hilscher awarded Outstanding Paper in Corporate Finance & Outstanding Paper in Financial Institutions by Eastern Finance Association

 - 2011 Jens Hilscher receives Harry M. Markowitz Award from Journal of Investment Management

 - 2010 Jens Hilscher wins Deutsche Bank Prize in Financial Economics from Review of Finance 2nd Best Paper